-- Citizens who are 65 years of age and older
+- People who are 65 years of age and older

-- Citizens who are under 65 years of age with disabilities
+- People under 65 years of age with certain disabilities

-- Citizens who are diagnosed with End-Stage Renal Disease (permanent kidney failure requiring dialysis or kidney transplant)
+- People of any age who are diagnosed with End-Stage Renal Disease (permanent kidney failure requiring dialysis or kidney transplant) and meet certain requirements.

 - Inpatient hospital care